golubitsky/blog/_posts/2022-12-03-Objects-Considered-Harmful.md

 ### Classes with one public method

-The simplest harmful example is of a "class" with one public method — it could just as easily be a function.
-In this case, the entire construction of the class is boilerplate and incidental complexity.
-We are better off without it.
+The simplest example is of a "class" with one public method.
+In this case, the ceremonious initialization and subsequent construction of the class are simply boilerplate and incidental complexity.
+The "class" could just as easily be a function.

 ### Instance variables are harmful